 The pandemic and the measures taken to tackle COVID-19 continue to affect economies and real estate markets globally.
-Nevertheless, as at the valuation date, property markets were mostly functioning again, with transaction volumes and other relevant evidence at levels where an adequate quantum of market evidence existed upon which an opinion of value.
-For the avoidance of doubt explanatory note has been included by valuer to provide further insight as to the market context under which the valuations were prepared.
+Nevertheless, as at the valuation date, property markets were mostly functioning again, with transaction volumes and other relevant evidence at levels where an adequate quantum of market evidence existed upon which to base opinions of value.
+Accordingly, and for the avoidance of doubt, our valuation is not reported as being subject to 'material valuation uncertainty' as defined by VPS 3 and VPGA 10 of the Red Book.

-The London Fire Brigade therefore concludes that the measurement of its PPE assets is materially accurate as at 31 March 2021 but that the situation will be closely monitored and any changes in value that take place over the coming months will be reflected in the 2021/22 accounts.
+The London Fire Brigade therefore concludes that the measurement of its PPE assets is materially accurate as at 31 March 2022 but that the situation will be closely monitored and any changes in value that take place over the coming months will be reflected in the 2021/22 accounts.